 Balancing Marketing Strategies with Preference Management

-When you brainstorm a marketing strategy, you’re focused on engaging existing customers and new users in order to drive revenue.
-More than ever, a digital strategy is critical to meeting marketing goals.
+When you brainstorm a marketing strategy, you focus on engaging existing customers and new users in order to drive revenue.
+A digital strategy is critical to meeting marketing goals.
 How can you balance marketing strategies with customer preference management?

 To meet these goals, brands have leaned heavily on gathering browser behavior to fuel targeted digital advertising campaigns.
-Historically, third-party cookies have been used to track various attributes of website visitors—including website, marketing, and consent preferences.
+Historically, third-party cookies have been used to track various attributes of website visitors.
+These attributes include website, marketing, and consent preferences.

 That was the past.
-With the enhancements made to Safari’s ITP, it is no longer an option for marketing or consent management platforms to rely on the use of third-party cookies.
+With Safari’s ITP updates it is no longer an option to rely on the use of third-party cookies.

 The importance of first-party data cannot be understated.
 The restriction of third-party cookies within Safari (today) and Chrome (by 2022) highlights the difficulties of leveraging third-party tools versus an embedded solution with the ability to integrate with your first-party data.